The Admissions Process

 Entry requirements

-If you are considering medicine or veterinary medicine, chances are that you are already studying science at AS and A level.
+If you are considering medicine or veterinary medicine (please note Corpus does not offer the latter course), chances are that you are already studying science at AS and A level.
 In order to apply, you need to have already done three science subjects at AS-level and planning to do at least two science subjects at A-level, one of which must be Chemistry.
 Science subjects include Biology, Chemistry, Physics, Mathematics and Further Mathematics (but NOT Psychology).
 If you are taking a different examination system, you should discuss your position with the Admissions Tutor– it is likely you will need to provide evidence that you have reached the equivalent standard in the corresponding science subjects you have studied.

 In addition to subject requirements, you will need to be 18 years old by the 1st of January of your first year of university.